 - Keep it clean – whether it is removal or fixed, keeping your retainer clean is key to a healthy smile.
 Also, it is important that you continue your regular 6 month check up and cleaning.

-- Handle them with care – you will need to remove your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
-It is very easy to damage or lose your retainer, so remember – if it’s not in your mouth… it’s in the case.
+- Handle them with care – you will need to take out your retainer from time to time, when you eat or if you are only supposed to wear it part of the day.
+It if very easy to damage or lose your retainer, so remember – if it’s not in your mouth…keep it in the case.

-Invisalign, an alternative to braces, is rapidly growing in popularity.
-The first invisalign design was created by Align and consists of a clear plastic brace with changeable trays or “aligners” that are customized for the patient.
-This orthodontic treatment is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems.
-Discuss with your orthodontist or orthodontic team if either invisalign or braces would be right for your child.
+Invisalign is rapidly growing in popularity.
+The first design was created by Align and consists of a clear plastic brace with changeable trays or “aligners” that are customized for the patient.
+This treatment is not recommended for young children, however is regularly used for teenagers and adults with mild orthodontic problems.

-Here are a few things to know about orthodontic appliances:
+Here are a few things to know about appliances used by Orthodontists:

 - Separators are small elastic rings that are placed in-between teeth.
 The separator is used to push the molars apart using slight pressure.
 The separator is usually used for 1-2 weeks and is said to feel like a piece of meat stuck in your teeth.